A SHORT HISTORY OF THE GAMBIA

 However the price of groundnuts fell further in the late 1980s and discontent grew in Gambia.
 Finally in 1994 Jawara was ousted in a coup and Yahya Jammeh became ruler of Gambia.

 In 1996 a new constitution was introduced in Gambia and Jammeh won a presidential election.
 Jammeh won a second presidential election in 2001.
 In 2013 Gambia left the Commonwealth.
 Then in December 2016 Adama Barrow was elected president of Gambia.

-A brief history of Uganda
+A brief history of Ghana

 A brief history of Senegal